Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Theory

-Condition (C1) requires that the minimum non-zero singular value of $\bTheta^*$ is bounded below by a positive constant, which is analogous to the eigen-gap condition employed in many low-rank models \citep{sun2017provable,zhang2018cross}.
+Condition (C1) requires that the minimum non-zero singular value of $\bTheta^*$ is bounded below by a positive constant.
 Condition (C2) ensures that the minimal gap between different cluster centers does not tend to zero too fast.